 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Devika Bagchi: Field-wide standardization of the identification of diverse adipose depots will undoubtedly help further our understanding of their molecular and metabolic characteristics and differential contributions to local and systemic pathological states.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera